-Of all proposed projects, 40 percent have been classified as Short-Term Infrastructure, 22 percent as Medium-Term Infrastructure, 19 percent as Long-Term Infrastructure projects, the remaining 19 percent being local area in nature.
-These priorities represent the time at which action should be commenced (not necessarily when they should be delivered), with Short-Term Infrastructure projects being those where first steps should be initiated within a five-year timeframe, Medium Term Infrastructure projects in a 5 - 10 year timeframe, and Long Term Infrastructure projects beyond 10 years - within the second half of this Strategy's timeframe.
+Of all proposed projects, 40 percent have been classified as Short-Term Infrastructure, 22 percent as Medium-Term Infrastructure, 19 percent as Long-Term Infrastructure projects, the remaining 19 percent being Local Area in nature.
+These priorities represent the time at which detailed investigative action should be commenced - not necessarily when they should be delivered.
+Short-Term Infrastructure projects are defined as those where first steps should be initiated within a five-year timeframe, Medium Term Infrastructure projects in a 5 - 10 year timeframe, and Long Term Infrastructure projects beyond 10 years - within the second half of this Strategy's timeframe.
 Local Area projects identified tend to be smaller scale and more local in nature, being addressed through normal business processes.